 Key Features of The 2017 Sacagawea Dollar

-The 2017 Sacagawea Dollar maintains the original Sacagawea obverse created in 2000, paired with annually changing reverses that honor specific individuals or achievements.
-This design approach allows for cultural storytelling while preserving the iconic portrait that identifies the series.
+The 2017 Sacagawea Dollar keeps the original Sacagawea obverse that debuted in 2000, paired with the annually rotating reverse that defines the Native American Dollar program.
+This structure allows cultural storytelling while preserving the iconic portrait across the entire series.

 The Obverse Of The 2017 Sacagawea Dollar

-Sculptor Glenna Goodacre created the obverse, which shows Sacagawea with her infant son Jean Baptiste carried on her back.
-The portrait presents a three-quarter profile, though unusually for coins, Sacagawea gazes directly toward the viewer.
-Goodacre selected Randy’L He-dow Teton, then a Shoshone college student, to serve as her model.
+Sculptor Glenna Goodacre designed the obverse, showing Sacagawea with her infant son Jean Baptiste carried on her back.
+Goodacre selected Randy’L He-dow Teton, a Shoshone college student, as her live model for the portrait.

-The portrait emphasizes the large, dark eyes that Shoshone folklore attributed to Sacagawea.
-Jean Baptiste appears on his mother’s back according to Hidatsa tradition, reflecting his presence throughout the Lewis and Clark journey.
-The obverse bears the inscriptions “LIBERTY” and “IN GOD WE TRUST”.
+The portrait features large, dark eyes that Shoshone folklore associated with Sacagawea.
+Jean Baptiste appears according to Hidatsa tradition, reflecting his actual presence throughout the Lewis and Clark expedition.

-Since 2000, this portrait design has remained unchanged, creating visual continuity across both the original Sacagawea Dollar series and its successor, the Native American Dollar program.
+The obverse bears “LIBERTY” and “IN GOD WE TRUST.”
+This portrait has remained unchanged since 2000, creating visual continuity across both the original eagle-reverse Sacagawea series and the rotating Native American Dollar program.

 The Reverse Of The 2017 Sacagawea Dollar

-Chris Costello of the Mint’s Artistic Infusion Program designed the reverse, with Charles L. Vickers, a Mint Sculptor-Engraver, executing the sculpture.
-The design portrays Sequoyah in profile, inscribing “Sequoyah from Cherokee Nation” in syllabary characters that curve along the design’s border.
-Sequoyah holds a feather pen in the depiction.
+The reverse shows Sequoyah in profile, inscribing “Sequoyah from Cherokee Nation” in syllabary characters that curve along the design’s border.
+He holds a feather pen in the depiction.

-The design field contains inscriptions reading “UNITED STATES OF AMERICA,” “$1,” and “Sequoyah” in English.
-The syllabary characters encircling the rim showcase the writing system Sequoyah invented.
-This annual design commemorates his development of Cherokee written language during the early 1820s.
+The field includes “UNITED STATES OF AMERICA,” “$1,” and “Sequoyah” in English.
+Syllabary characters encircle the rim, showcasing the writing system he invented.

 Other Features Of The 2017 Sacagawea Dollar